canro91/canro91.github.io/_posts/2020-09-28-SQLServerTuningTips.md

 ## 4. Change compatibility level

 After updating your SQL Server, make sure to update the compatibility level of your database to the highest level supported by the current version of your SQL Server.

-You can check SqlAuthority blog on [how to change compatibility level](https://blog.sqlauthority.com/2017/05/22/sql-server-change-database-compatibility-level/).
+You can check SQLAuthority blog on [how to change compatibility level](https://blog.sqlauthority.com/2017/05/22/sql-server-change-database-compatibility-level/) for more details on how to change it.

 ```sql
 ALTER DATABASE <YourDatabase>